 The first average frost date for Lower Mainland BC is November 2.
 This date is reflected pretty closely from the Sunshine Coast and Gulf Islands, coastal Vancouver Island, Puget Sound, and down to the Willamette Valley in Oregon.
 That means we have approximately eleven weeks of growing time before we can reasonably expect the cold to impact unprotected crops.

 With even minimal crop protection, we can extend the season even further, but this time of year is critical for planting fall and winter harvest vegetables, and for getting some cover crops started to improve the soil over winter.
-Here’s my list of seeds to sow mid-August:
+Here’s our list of seeds to sow mid-August:

 Arugula loves cool soil and cold weather.
 Keep an eye on the weather forecasts, and sow arugula seeds once nighttime temperatures are dipping down to 15°C (60°F) or lower.
 Don’t plant all the seeds at once, though.
 It’s a better plan to sow another short row every two weeks until around the third week in September.
-I don’t have a favourite arugula, but Astro Organic stays nice and mild, and makes an excellent microgreen as well.
+I don’t have a favourite arugula, but Astro Organic stays nice and mild, and makes an excellent micro-green as well.

 Corn Salad enjoys the same planting conditions as arugula, but it is far more cold hardy, so it can be harvested well into winter.
 A lot of North American growers are still unfamiliar with this crop, but it is a beautiful, tasty, succulent vegetable for use in salads.
 I’ve never heard from anyone who tried it and did not like it.
 It’s great for containers and small beds because corn salad plants do not get large.
 There are a couple of named varieties, but I think Europeans generally just grow Mache or Vit.

 Carrots will take full advantage of the 75+ days left in the season, but they must be planted in the next two weeks to take advantage of fall harvests.
 Remember to keep the carrot seed bed well wet until germination — this can be tricky when day time highs are above 25°C (77°F).
 The top layer of soil tends to dry out very quickly if it is not covered or lying beneath a drip line.
 Use a tarp or a piece of lumber to cover the soil in order to minimize evaporation.
 Read more on How to Grow Carrots.
-There are many excellent carrots for fall and winter harvest, but I was blown away by Yellowstone Organic as a roasting vegetable.
-It has the best flavour and texture, but it wants to be cooked.
-Harvest some for Thanksgiving, or even Christmas dinner.

 Kale will, of course, grow well into winter from a mid-August planting.
 If you’re not bored with kale after a summer-long supply, please consider planting some for winter.
 It is the ultimate winter workhorse, and so easy to grow.